farah5112github/protein_carbohydrate_binding_sites_prediction/README.md

 In order to look into this issue, StackCBPred[2] was trained by the balanced training dataset and this dataset was obtained by performing the random under sampling technique.
 Several evolution-derived and predicted sequence and structure-based features were extracted and stacking-based ensemble classifiers were used to train the dataset.
 Although this method achieved significant advancement in sensitivity and specificity compared to the aforementioned sequence-based approaches, this technique can discard potentially useful information and might not represent the real dataset as random under sampling technique was involved.
 Moreover, utilization of more relevant features could make the prediction performance more significant.

+## The Datasets
+Initially three datasets from paper[2] have been used for the experiments.
+Among them one dataset is used as Benchmark dataset and the other two(TS49 and TS88) are used as Test datasets.
+### Benchmark.txt :
+This file contains 100 high-resolution carbohydrate binding protein sequences, of which 1028 residues are bining and 25958 residues are non-binding.
+### TS49.txt :
+This file contains 49 high-resolution carbohydrate binding protein sequences, of which 508 residues are bining and 13230 residues are non-binding.
+### TS88.txt :
+This file contains 88 high-resolution carbohydrate binding protein sequences, of which 688 residues are bining.

 ## Classifiers Used
 ### The following classifiers have been used in the experiements so far : <br /><br />
 - Random Forest <br />
 - Extra Tree Classifier <br />
 - Support Vector Machine <br />